FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#root'));
 ```

-Navigate to `localhost:3000` and confirm that everything is working properly.
+Navigate to `localhost:3000` and confirm that everything is working properly, meaning, you can see a page that says "FusionAuth Example: React".

+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/fusionauth-example-react.png" alt="basic homepage" class="img-fluid" figure=false %}

 React automatically re-renders based on changes you have made, so there is no need to start or restart your server as long as you have kept it running from earlier.
-If you are not seeing a re-render, check your console for any errors, or confirm that your react server is still running with `npm start`.
+If you are not seeing a re-render, check your console for any errors, or confirm that your react server is still running with `npm start` inside of your `client` directory.
 Also, be sure that the HTML container in `client/public/index.html` is set to the id of `root`!
 (This ships automatically with `create-react-app`)

 Now we will work on some conditional rendering, to make sure our state is updating properly.
 If a user is logged in, we are going to display their email with a greeting.
 We won't send a request to the Express server quite yet, we will just mock this at first to create the necessary components.

 Let's make a `components` folder, and inside of it, a `Greeting` component.

 First, in `client/src`: